htnghia1423/thunder-jr-necord/README.md

 4. **Backporting to Dev**

-   - Changes in `main` can be merged back to `dev` if needed
+   - Changes in `main` can be merged back to `dev` if needed.
-   - This is useful for synchronizing hotfixes from production back to development
+   - This is useful for synchronizing hotfixes from production back to development.
-   - Create a Pull Request from `main` to `dev`
+   - Create a Pull Request from `main` to `dev`.

 ### Commit Conventions